 Favorite industry book?

 Most of my reading these days is around innovation and creativity or introversion, including Scott Berkun’s new book, The Dance of the Possible, for which I was able to serve as a beta reader.
 I’m very interested in applying Keirsey Temperament Analysis to leadership development.
 I’m also really interested in the work Nancy Duarte has done around story and I’m slowly reading through Illuminate.
 On a more techcomm level, I like Katz, Designing Information.

 Maybe a gardening trowel.
 How’s that for non-technical?
 I like growing perennials.
 However, I really like my smartphone and my iPad mini.
 Not exactly a gadget, but I love Slack.

 Favorite non-technical book?

 Cain, The Power of Introverts in a World that Can’t Stop Talking has been seminal in my interest in empowering introverts.
-One of my favorite reads in the last year (thanks to Carrie) has been Sebastian Junger, Tribe: On Homecoming and Belonging.
+One of my favorite reads in the last year (thanks to your chapter president, Carrie Sheaffer) has been Sebastian Junger, Tribe: On Homecoming and Belonging.

 Interesting (or maybe brilliant).

 Is there anything else you’d like to share?

 Looking forward to actually being in Denver the first week of May!